ARMmbed/Debugging-docs/Docs/Debugging/toolchain.md

 $ arm-none-eabi-gdb
 ```

-In the CLI, type: `target remote localhost:3333`.
+In the CLI, type `target remote localhost:3333`.
 Verify that GDB connects to your development board.

 ```
 $ arm-none-eabi-gdb